Home

 Josemaria Escriva was a Spanish Roman Catholic priest who founded the religious organization Opus Dei.
 His feast day is celebrated on June 26, the anniversary of his death in 1975.
 He was beatified on May 17, 1992, and canonized on October 6, 2002, both by Pope John Paul II.
 The stamp above was issued to commemorate the canonization.

-An understanding of his philosophy seen in Opus Dei are the following quotations:
+An understanding of his philosophy can be seen in the following quotations:

 “Your ordinary contact with God takes place where your fellow men, your yearnings, your work, and your affection are.
 There you have your daily encounter with Christ.”